 Most people who plan to change the way they eat begin by adding a whole bunch of stuff that they really don’t like to their meal plans.
 This will inevitably end in failure, as we humans aren’t too keen on torturing our taste buds and will quickly nix the things that we can’t stand.
-This oftentimes results in diminished self-motivation and you creeping back to your favorite, unhealthy snacks and meals.
+This oftentimes results in diminished self-motivation and you creeping back to your favorite unhealthy snacks and meals.

 To avoid this, start by listing those unhealthy meals and snacks you love.
 Maybe you are a cheeseburger and fries person who also enjoys a bite or two of chocolate during the evening.
 A healthier alternative to eating those things would be to try a Portobello mushroom burger or a turkey burger with a side of baked sweet potato fries.
-For that chocolate craving, you can substitute dark chocolate with at least a 70 percent cacao (or cocoa) content or even carob—a naturally found sweet food rich in calcium and fiber without caffeine—as a treat for yourself.
+For that chocolate craving, you can substitute dark chocolate with at least a 70 percent cacao (or cocoa) content or even carob—a naturally found, sweet food rich in calcium and fiber without caffeine—as a treat for yourself.
 With your new mindset you will be more inclined to try alternatives that you may just find tasty.

 Another tip: make a list of the fruits and veggies that you do like to eat and look for some meal inspirations using them.
-You can look up your favorites on Pinterest for instance and find delicious, out-of-the-box recipes for them.
+You can look up your favorites on Pinterest, for instance, and find delicious, out-of-the-box recipes for them.

 Moderation is key

 As you progress in your recovery it is important for you to maintain a healthy lifestyle.
-When you adopt a new way of providing your body with nutrients, a lot of which have been depleted from addiction, you will begin to see and feel changes in yourself that can be really exciting.
+When you adopt a new way of providing your body with nutrients, many of which have been depleted from addiction, you will begin to see and feel changes in yourself that can be really exciting.
 You will have more energy, less stress, a better handle on weight control, and even better brain health!